 The bench press is a staple of working out, and athletes utilize the exercise to become stronger.
 This workout requires a barbell and a flat bench.
 Whoever is doing the workout must bring the barbell towards their chest and continue moving in an up and down movement.

 No matter the sport, athletes rely heavily on their legs; as such, squats are another one of the best exercises for athletes.
 The two most popular forms of squats are front and back—both of which are useful for athletes.
 To get the most out of squats, be sure you get to at least a 90-degree angle, look up, and plant your heels onto the ground.

-A burpee is an exercise that requires no equipment, but that doesn’t mean it isn’t difficult.
+A burpee is an athletic exercise that requires no equipment, but that doesn’t mean it isn’t difficult.
 All you need to perform a burpee exercise is space.
 You can perform a burpee exercise in four steps: standing straight up, then moving down on the ground in pushup position, then moving back up, and finally jumping as high as you can with your arms straight up.
-This is yet another exercise that athletes can greatly benefit from; plus, it’s an excellent exercise to work into circuit training.
+This is yet another exercise that gives you the benefit of athletic fitness; plus, it’s an excellent exercise to work into circuit training.